DavidSM64/Diddy-Kong-Racing/README.md

 # Diddy Kong Racing

 This repo contains a work-in-progress decompilation of Diddy Kong Racing for the N64.
-You will need to have a original copy of the ROM.
+You will need to have a original copy of the ROM to extract the game's assets.

 Currently, only the US 1.0 version of the game is supported.
 US 1.1, EU 1.0, EU 1.1, and JP are not supported at this time.